Order of the Government of Russia

 Example of a governmental order issued on May 29, 2023 No. 860.

 Orders of the Government of Russia (Постановления и Pаспоряжения) is secondary legislation, a normative administrative directive content published by the Government of the Russian Federation within the limits of its competence, on the basis and in pursuance of the Constitution of the Russian Federation, federal constitutional laws, federal laws and Decrees of the President of Russia.

 History

 Historically, during the Soviet Union's existence, the Chairman of the Council of Ministers of the Soviet Union issued orders and resolutions either as a standalone document or as a Joint Resolution of the CPSU Central Committee and the Council of Ministers.
 Following the dissolution of the Soviet Union and with the adoption of the 1993 constitution, Government orders are signed by the Prime Minister of Russia.
 Government orders are binding in the Russian Federation.
-In the event of conflict with the Constitution of the Russian Federation, federal laws and decrees of the President, government orders may be revoked by the President of Russia. order of the Government of the Russian Federation may also be deemed to be unconstitutional by the Constitutional Court of Russia.
+In the event of conflict with the Constitution of the Russian Federation, federal laws and decrees of the President, government orders may be revoked by the President of Russia.
+Orders of the Government of the Russian Federation may also be deemed to be unconstitutional by the Constitutional Court of Russia.